Ring of Bright Water (film): Cast and characters

-Filming
+Production

+Film rights were held by Michael Powell then by American producer Joseph Strick.
+Strick exercised the option in 1967.
+The job of directing was given to Jack Couffer.
+Gavin Maxwell was unhappy how he was depicted in the original script.
+However a compromise was reached which included giving the character based on Maxwell a new name.
+Maxwell subsequently came to admire the film.

+The stars were Bill Travers and Virginia McKenna, who were married in real life.
+McKenna called the book "extraordinary and sensitive" and wrote she and Travers "had both been stirred, not only by the relationship the author, Gavin Maxwell, had with his otters, but by his deep love of nature and his awareness of the things which really are important in life.
+At least to us, too, they seemed important."

 Part of the film was shot in Ellenabeich on the Isle of Seil.

+Couffer later called otters "the most difficult animals of all to film.
+An otter’s face, although bright, seems fixed in its somewhat devilish expression.
+This was a problem because it was difficult to get different meaningful expressions.
+But to further our exasperation, we soon discovered that an otter is motivated by nothing as strong as its native curiosity, and when introduced to a strange location no sound, no food, no smell, no movement, seemed to overpower his vast capacity for exploration."

+Release

+The film held its premiere in aid of the World Wildlife Fund on 2 April 1969 at the Odeon Leicester Square, attended by Prince Philip, Duke of Edinburgh.

 Reception and critical response

+Box office

 The film earned rentals of US$1 million in North America and US$1.4 million in other countries.
 After all costs were deducted it recorded an overall loss of US$615,000.

+Critical

+The Monthly Film Bulletin wrote: "Routine cuddly animal stuff, eminently suitable for family audiences to bill and coo over, and about which there is absolutely nothing to be said except that the otters are appealing, the photography is passable, and the almost non-existent story padded out interminably with cute incident."

-In a contemporaneous review, Variety called the film "engaging" and noted "Travers and McKenna unselfishly subdue their performances to the star demands of the lolloping young rascal, Mij, but keep the interest firmly alive by their tactful playing."
+Variety called the film "engaging" and noted "Travers and McKenna unselfishly subdue their performances to the star demands of the lolloping young rascal, Mij, but keep the interest firmly alive by their tactful playing."

 The National Board of Review placed Ring of Bright Water on its list of the Top Ten Films for 1969.

-In 2005, The Daily Telegraph called it "one of the best-loved British films of all time."
+The Daily Telegraph called it "one of the best-loved British films of all time."

 Comic book

 Dell Comics published a comic-book adaptation of the film drawn by Jack Sparling in October 1969.

 Documentary

 The documentary film Echoes of Camusfearna (1995) contains previously unseen footage of Gavin Maxwell with the otters, and is introduced and narrated by Virginia McKenna.
 It was released to DVD in 2007.